 Boarders have an a-la carte menu, enabling them to select meals from several options.

-We have a well-equipped Medical Centre run by fully qualified Nurses.
-Appointments are organised for boarders through the surgery for the doctors, dentist, orthodontist, opticians and vaccinations.
+We have a well-equipped Health Centre run by fully qualified Nurses.
+Appointments are organised for boarders through the Health Centre for the doctors, dentist, orthodontist, opticians and vaccinations.
 Medical insurance schemes are available on request.

 Many of our staff have a First Aid qualification and all have access to a fully stocked first aid kit.
 A number have an advanced qualification (First Aid at Work).